 California gas production transported on the PG&E system dropped significantly during the later part of 2003.
-There is currently approximately 110 MDth per day of California produced gas supply delivered to the PG&E system.
-This is down from the previous level of approximately 175 MDth per day.
+There is currently approximately 100 MDth per day of California produced gas supply delivered to the PG&E system.

 Imbalances between the scheduled nominations and actual gas production from California gas wells delivering into the PG&E pipeline system are managed through California Production Balancing Agreements (CPBAs).
 The CPBA provides a monthly balancing mechanism at the gas well meter.
 The CPBA generally works in much the same manner as an NBAA, which provides aggregate monthly balancing for a group of end-use customer meters.